translate/virtaal/docs/using_virtaal.rst

 .. _using_virtaal#privacy_issues:

-Privacy issues
+Privacy Issues
 ==============

 Commercial users of Virtaal should be aware of certain privacy issues:

 .. _using_virtaal#virtaals_log_file:

-Virtaal's log file
+Virtaal's Log File
 ------------------

 A record of some of the source text and matches served are kept on the local